tpneik/nagios-topic/README.md

 At this point, we can temporariy conclude that we have done installing Nagios.
 But, we still cannot use it yet!

-The next point:
+Read the documentation sequentally as:

-Setup plugin
+1. Setup plugin
-Setup command
+2. Setup command
-Setup our custom command
+3. Setup our custom command
-Setup alert
+4. Setup alert